danielmalinovsky/r_arima_model/README.md

 Arima model predicting price development of AAPL stock

 Date range can be extended, but additional attention to ARIMA parameters has to be made.
 Script is not fully automatic.
-Any changes will mean that model has to be re-evlauated.
+Any changes will mean that model has to be re-evaluated.

 Script includes:
 1. data loading